 Austin, Texas resident Shaula Elder, on behalf of older sister Flaunn Elder-Jamieson of Kona, Hawai’i, honored their departed father, Texas artlaw Boyd Elder, aka “El Chingadero,” with the kind of party he’d show up to whether or not he was invited, at Justine’s Brasserie, his favorite restaurant in Austin, Texas, on Tuesday, Feb.
 5.

-It was dubbed the “Some May Never Live, But the Crazy Never Die” party as an homage to gonzo journo Hunter S. Thompson, an Elder kindred spirit.
-After a life lived to the hilt, Elder died of natural causes in San Marcos Oct.
+Justine’s dubbed the “Some May Never Live, But the Crazy Never Die” party as an homage not only to Elder but also to gonzo journo Hunter S. Thompson, a kindred spirit.
+After 74 years of living life to the hilt, full-tilt, Elder died of natural causes in San Marcos on Oct.
 6, 2018.

 Justine’s is usually dark on Tuesday nights but co-owners and longtime Elder family friends and Justine Gilcrease and Pierre Pelegrin graciously opened up especially for the invitation-only private event.
 Guests received a laminated all-access pass when they checked in at the door.